My new cookbook Big Vegan Flavor is now available!

 This was my first time doing a retreat like this, and it was a 10/10.
 I was so blessed to be among a group of supremely talented, warm, inviting, and thoughtful individuals.

-Gina (SkinnyTaste), Lisa (Downshiftology), Chris and Kat (CJ Eats), Liz and Lauren (Tastes Better from Scratch), Tessa (Handle the Heat), Me!, Jocelyn (Grand Baby Cakes), Suzy (The Mediterranean Dish)
+Gina (SkinnyTaste), Lisa (Downshiftology), Chris and Kat (CJ Eats), Liz and Lauren (Tastes Better from Scratch), Tessa (Handle the Heat), Me!, Jocelyn (Grand Baby Cakes), and Suzy (The Mediterranean Dish)

 And a couple more snaps from this past Memorial Day weekend: spent some time by the beach with the family!